LilaRest/bulb/bulb_docs/relationships.md

 > - ### Make your own getter, setter and deletter

 A Relationship instance possesses native getter, setter and deletter, but these methods could be personalized for each Relationship class.
-Handle perfectly all the situations is impossible, and try to do this, leads to very heavy and inefficient programs.
+Handling perfectly every situations is impossible, and trying it leads to very heavy and inefficient programs.
 To make your own node methods, you'll just have to take the native methods and re-implement them with your modifications.

 <br/>
 <br/>

 - ## Work with RelationshipInstance instances
 <br/>
-We have just seen how to work with **`Relationship`** instances.
-As a reminder, the **`Relationship`** class allow us to create relationships models and then create relationships in the database which ones respects these models.
+We've just seen how to work with **`Relationship`** instances.
+As a reminder, the **`Relationship`** class allow us to create relationships models and then create relationships in the database that respects these models.
-But you have to know that an other class exists to represent the relationships themselves in the database, it is called **`RelationshipInstance`**.
+But you have to know that another class exists to represent the relationships itself in the database, it is called **`RelationshipInstance`**.
 For example, if you use the **`get()`** method of the **`Relationship`** instances, you can retrieve both nodes and relationships by settings **returned** parameter on **'both'**.
 Let's see a demonstration which is based on the example of the  **`get()`** method of the **`Relationship`** instances (above) :